boy1dr/SpleeterGui/README.md

 # Spleeter_Gui
 Windows desktop front end for Spleeter - AI source separation

+!!!
+Windows defender is cucrrently identifying SpleeterGUI.exe as a trojan. it is a flase positive and we are waiting for microsoft to verify the file.

 This project is a simple C# desktop front end for Spleeter.
  4/07/2020 Version 2.6 Recombine audio and multi-lingual update.
 10/05/2020 Version 2.5 UI update, Additional help menu items for version check and spleeter core ugrade, Display installed spleeter version on startup